MonBjo/discord_bot/README.md

 It's around christmas 2021 and I came up with a genious idea about this bot project.

-Since we will start learning JavaScript next year after new year, I will note what I learn in school and apply it here.
+Since we will start learning JavaScript after new year, I will note what I learn in school and apply it here.
 It can be an intersting experience.
 Because, after a month on this bot I honestly do not know what I am doing.
 It is mostly trial and error in the dark and copy paste. 🙈

 ### My goals with this discord bot